Update: ‘Design’ section updated.

 Business Insider (Germany) reported on July 10, 2022, that Mercedes-Benz will stop manufacturing the EQC in Bremen on May 3, 2023, based on internal documents.
 When asked about the speculation, the company declined to comment.

 In line with the Business Insider report, Mercedes-Benz appears to have stopped manufacturing the EQC at the domestic plant.
 The company has discontinued the electric SUV in Germany, the Netherlands, the UK, Norway, Sweden, Australia, and many other markets.
 In China, however, the EQC is still on sale, but probably not for long.
-Mercedes EQC production in China will also end in 2023, according to a report JESMB blog published on July 13, 2022.
+Mercedes EQC production in China was going to end in 2023, according to a report JESMB blog published on July 13, 2022.

 On May 5, 2023, citing Marklines data, Handelsblatt reported that the EQC registered just 64,000 units in sales since its introduction in 2019.
 Mercedes-Benz was estimating such a figure for the EQC’s annual sales, not cumulative, which means the electric SUV wasn’t a successful project for the Germans.